5ir-Lancelot/multipage_website/README.md

 # How to run it ?

 Check out  https://dash.plotly.com/tutorial .
-To launch the app, type into your terminal the command python app.py
+To launch the app, type into your terminal the command

+type : python app.py

 # Update